tobyweston/essential_acceptance_testing/manuscript/introduction.md

 D>
 D> Another pitfall teams often fall into is to automatically create new acceptance tests for a new story.
 This may be a reasonable choice to start with but can quickly lead to hundreds and hundreds of acceptance tests, many of which may duplicate parts of others.
 It's a far more scalable strategy to look for existing acceptance tests that exercise related areas and augment them.
 Obviously there is balance to be had and it makes sense to organise your tests so that you can quickly understand which stories they exercise (some suggestions are offered later).

-It's totally acceptable for a single acceptance test to exercise multiple stories.
+It's totally acceptable for a single acceptance test to demonstrate multiple stories.
 Acceptance tests should be revisited and leveraged when new stories are defined.
 When it comes to acceptance testing, duplicated test paths often lead to slower test runs.
-Designing your system and test infrastructure to be componentised can also help.
+Designing your system and test infrastructure to be componentised can also help with speed.
 We'll look at this more in the [Port and Adapters](#ports-and-adapters) section.